 One thing I haven’t mentioned is the importance of when you eat.
 The two important macro-nutrients for losing fat are protein and carbohydrate.
 You should have a good amount of protein with every meal, and avoid carbs in the few hours before and during exercise.
 Any carbs you eat in that window are going to blunt your fat burning for up to 6 hours, so you want to avoid any sugary pre-workout drinks or fruit.
 One thing you can take in that time is caffeine, which increases fat burning.
 Bear in mind if you train in the evenings don’t take caffeine if it will stop you sleeping.

 I’m also an advocate of Time Restricted Eating.
 From my first bite of breakfast to my last bite of dinner is under 10 hours.
 This gives me at least 14 hours every day where my body is going without food and and that helps control my insulin levels and keeps me primed for fat loss.
 As with everything, start this gradually.
 At first I limited my eating to a 12 hour window, which was tough for the first week.
 I then spent a few weeks at 11 hours before settling on 10, and now I often fit it all in 9 hours.

-For the BEST results track all your food every day using an app like MyFitnessPal.
+For the best results track all your food every day using an app like MyFitnessPal or Cronometer.